How to Enjoy the Flavor of Energy Drinks

 Like with any drink, it’s important to engage with it in more ways than just tasting.
 When you pour it into a glass, you can see the color, fully experience the aroma, and enjoy the strength of the carbonation.

-With special energy drinks like Monster Energy Rehab, the powder inside may float, or with juice-like drinks, fruit juice particles can float, revealing a "mist."
+With certain energy drinks like Monster Energy Rehab, the powder inside may float, and with juice-like drinks, fruit particles can float, creating a 'mist.'
 You wouldn’t notice these things if you were drinking directly from the can.

 On the Contrary, Freeze It to the Max